Avelanda/MapYourGrid/docs/mapping-good-practices.md

 ---

-By following our Mapping good practices, we collectively protect the integrity of the OSM platform, foster trust with communities, and unlock the power of open data for a more resilient and just energy future.
+By following our Good practices for mapping, we collectively protect the integrity of the OSM platform, foster trust with communities, and unlock the power of open data for a more resilient and just energy future.